goodai-group/goodai-news/README.md

    ```

 3. Set up your environment variables:
-   Create a `.env` file in the root directory of the project and add your API keys:
+   Create a `.env` file in the root directory of the project and add your API key:
    ```
-   OPENAI_API_KEY=your_openai_api_key
    GOOGLE_API_KEY=your_google_api_key
-   GOOGLE_CX=your_google_custom_search_engine_id
    ```

 ## Usage

-To run the script and generate a report:
+Run the main script to generate the report:

 ```
 python main.py
 ```

-The generated report will be saved in the `reports` directory.
+The script will fetch news, process it, and generate a report in the `reports` directory.

 ## Configuration

-You can modify the search queries and categories in the `main.py` file to customize the type of news the tool fetches and how it categorizes them.
+You can modify the `ai_news_sources` list in the `main.py` file to add or remove news sources.
+Each source should have a name, URL, and type (either 'rss' or 'web').

+You can also adjust the following parameters in the `main.py` file:

+- `limit_per_source`: Maximum

 ## Contributing